ylvali/jsframeworkProject2024BTH/README.md

 ### Overview
 - Node.js Express Npm application
 - Sqlite3 database
+- Socket.io realtime server
 - Run environment: Nginx server (droplet online for example)

 ### Description
 Node.js & Express application
-Using routes for creating a REST Api.
+Using routes for creating a REST API.
-That can be uploaded on for example a droplet server and accessed online.
+That can be uploaded on for example a droplet server and accessed online or run locally.
 The API provides & enables entrances to the system, interaction.
-That has certain effects.
 In this sample you can
 - register a user       - connected to the sqlite database
 - login a user          - connected to the sqlite database
 - shop                  - Sell / buy a product (sample with one product) Products & funds in user's depot.
-                    Add 1000 to depot.
+                          Add 1000 to depot (default).

-This functionality uses jwt tokens, which is a unique token seemingly impossible to memorize used for identification.
+- set prices realtime   - real time micro service for updating product prices

-It is a simple one-product sample which demonstrates possibilities to work this way with express & node.js.
+It is a simple one-product sample.
+Which demonstrates possibilities to work this way with express & node.js.
 Creating a backend API that enables interaction through url routes.
 Can be fetched with for example AJAX.
+Access with jwt secret access tokens.

 ### SQLITE 3
-It runs a test database when in test mode ()
+It runs with a sqlite3 database.

 ## Install
 -- npm install